Ph.D. Electronic Engineer

 ABSTRACT

-Applying 3D human pose and body shape details from a single monocular image presents a significant challenge in computer vision.
-Traditional methods that rely on RGB images often face constraints due to varying lighting conditions and occlusions.
-However, advancements in imaging technologies have introduced new techniques, such as single-pixel imaging (SPI), which can overcome these limitations.
-SPI is particularly effective in capturing 3D human pose in the near-infrared (NIR) spectrum.
-This wavelength can penetrate clothing and is less affected by lighting variations than visible light, providing a reliable means to accurately capture body shape and pose data, even in challenging environments.
-In this work, we explore using an SPI camera operating in the NIR range, with Time-of-Flight (TOF) technology at wavelengths of 850-1550 nm, as a solution for detecting humans in night-time environments.
-Our proposed system employs SPI for depth estimation and feature extraction in humans.
-These features are then used to generate point clouds, which are integrated into a 3D body model (SMPLX) via 3D body shape regression.
-This process utilizes deep learning techniques based on self-supervised 3D human mesh methodologies.
-To evaluate the efficacy of NIR-SPI 3D image reconstruction, we constructed a laboratory scenario simulating night-time conditions.
-This setup allowed us to test the feasibility of using NIR-SPI as a vision sensor in outdoor environments.
-By assessing the results obtained from this setup, we aim to demonstrate the potential of NIR-SPI as an effective tool for detecting humans in night-time scenarios and accurately capturing their 3D body pose and shape, with future applications in environmental rescue.
+Applying 3D human pose and body shape estimation from a single monocular image is a significant challenge in computer vision.
+Traditional methods relying on RGB images often struggle with issues caused by varying lighting conditions and occlusions.
+However, advancements in imaging technologies, such as single-pixel imaging (SPI), have introduced new techniques that overcome these limitations.
+SPI is particularly effective for capturing 3D human poses in the Near-Infrared (NIR) spectrum.
+NIR light can penetrate clothing and is less sensitive to lighting variations than visible light, making it a reliable method for accurately capturing body shape and pose data, even in challenging environments.
+This work explores using an SPI camera operating in the NIR range, combined with Time-of-Flight (TOF) technology, at 850-1550 nm wavelengths 850-1550 nm to detect humans in low-light or night-time environments.
+Our proposed system leverages SPI for depth estimation and human feature extraction.
+These features

 ABSTRACT